 It’s no secret that China is best situated to exert pressure on North Korea to reduce the nuclear threat.
 The Trump Administration has settled on a policy of “maximum pressure and engagement” in North Korea, with the help of China.
 As North Korea continues missile tests, the U.S. can scarcely afford a trade war with China.

 Trump’s statement Wednesday that he will not name China as a currency manipulator is an inevitable recognition that trade policies are not pursued in a vacuum.
 Fast trade talks of the type hailed by Secretary Ross may produce movement on China’s currency policy, but the U.S. is in no position to take a hard line on this issue in light of the need for China’s cooperation on serious national security concerns.
 The Vice President’s trip to the Pacific offers a good opportunity for the Trump Administration to establish cooperative relationships throughout the region – albeit not based on a multilateral trade accord like the TPP – that could be beneficial for U.S. economic interests and critical for U.S. national security interests.

 Wednesday, April 12, 2017

-If you’re not a trade specialist, you’ve come to the right place.
+If you’re not an international trade specialist, you’ve come to the right place.

 As you’ve probably noticed, international trade law is a different game in 2017.